Just bloom

 How often do we underestimate our own value?

-We assume we need to push harder, be more impressive or do something extraordinary to matter.
+We often think we need to push harder, be more impressive, or do something extraordinary to matter.

-When often… our quiet presence, our steady growth, and our authenticity, carries more impact than we realise.
+But sometimes, our quiet presence, steady growth, and being authentic have more impact than we realise.

-And to trust that perhaps … things are unfolding exactly as they need to.
+And to trust that maybe things are unfolding just as they should.

 A gentle invitation: